PawelLipski/git-machete-blog/blog.md

 TODO: use some jungle-related picture, like [this one](https://goo.gl/images/1i7Uqf) if copyright allows

-TL;DR: `git machete` helps you see what topic branches are out of sync with their parent (upstream) branches and automatically rebase them, especially when some of them are stacked atop other ones.
-It's mostly applicable for the git users who work with rebase flows (as opposed to merge-based flows).
+TL;DR: If you work a with a git rebase flow, `git machete` will (vastly!) help you manage the jungle of branches stacking on the top of each other when you're e.g. waiting for a PR approval.

 ## The problem